Select Page

 The Significance of the Fall

-The fall of the Berlin Wall paved the way for the reunification of East and West Germany, which was formally completed on October 3, 1990.
-It also contributed to the end of the Cold War, as tensions between the United States and the Soviet Union diminished.
+The breaking down of the Wall knocked down barriers to German reunion hence the accession of the two individual states of East and West Germany on the 3 rd of October in the year 1990.
+It also contributed to the demising of the cold war since relations between America and the Soviet Union improved.

 Conclusion